iodepo/odis-arch/book/thematics/expinst/AlignmentToRDAOrg.md

 ## About

-This document describes the alignment of schema.org Organization with the [RDA Data Repository Attributes Working Group](https://www.rd-alliance.org/groups/data-repository-attributes-wg) work on repository attributes.
+This document describes an application of schema.org Organization to implement the [RDA Data Repository Attributes Working Group](https://www.rd-alliance.org/groups/data-repository-attributes-wg) guidance on repository attributes.

 Document Flow